kwiwi/UDON_front/README.md

     - swtiching from desktop-friendly tabs to mobile-friendly tabs (which means : -uploadview -administration +chat on middlepanel)
     - rewriting tings in layout.js (tried it, didn't work out at all)
   - that's actually all I can think about rn, i'll update if anything comes around

+  For the "About" section, we need :
+  - a working desktop version
+  - a working mobile slimmed out version

   I'll gladly help with anything I can (not much when it comes to programming unfortunately).
   Thanks!